How to Install Sublime Merge on Ubuntu 22.04 or 20.04

 3. Locate Sublime Merge in the list.
 You might have to scroll down or use the search bar at the top of the menu.

-The official Sublime Merge application icon as seen on Ubuntu 22.04 or 20.04 Linux.
+The Sublime Merge icon as seen on Ubuntu systems.

 In this section, we’ll delve into some valuable tips to help you streamline your experience with Sublime Merge on Ubuntu Linux.
 These are meant to assist you in leveraging the full potential of this software, be it through customizations, workflow enhancements, or shortcuts.